marcoantonioni/wxo-adk-studio/README.md

 This repository contains a set of examples for developing agents and tools for watsonx Orchestrate.

 ## Prerequisites
-The prerequisites for the local installation of a pro-code development environment are at the link (https://github.com/IBM/ibm-watsonx-orchestrate-adk)[watsonx Orchestrate ADK]
+The prerequisites for the local installation of a pro-code development environment are at the link [watsonx Orchestrate ADK](https://github.com/IBM/ibm-watsonx-orchestrate-adk)